ligoj/plugin-prov-digitalocean/README.md

 - Unselect the `Write` option if your not willing to use `Terraform`
 - Validate the form by clicking on `Generate Token`
 - Copy the on-screen generated access token.

-# Technical details
-Used API is "Microsoft.Compute" (2017-03-30)
-Authentication is OAuth2, no required CLI to be installed